dirkk/basex-rtd/docs/Fetch Module.md

     * `fetch:xml("http://en.wikipedia.org")`  returns an XML representation of the English Wikipedia main HTML page.

-### fetch:content-type
+## fetch:content-type

 fetch:content-type($uri as xs:string) as xs:string

-:   Returns the content-type (also called mime-type) of the resource specified by `$uri`:  * If a remote resource is addressed, the request header will be evaluated.     * If the addressed resource is locally stored, the content-type will be guessed based on the file extension.
+:   Returns the content-type (also called mime-type) of the resource specified by `$uri`:  * If a remote resource is addressed, the request header will be evaluated.

     **Errors**